nathancrank/dotcom/_posts/2016-12-28-failing-to-bring-tv-to-fallout.md

 {% include
 	post-image.html
 	image="2016-12-27-ftv-IMG_2519.png"
 	alt="A circuit representing a memory circuit.
-Data and Write switches connect thru logic gates and can 'remember' the state of the data switch from the last time the write switch was triggered.
-In this image, both switches are off, and the light is off."
+Data and Write switches connect thru logic gates and can *remember* the state of the data switch from the last time the write switch was triggered.
+In this image, both switches are off, and the light is off." size="quarter"
 %}

 {% include
 	post-image.html
 	image="2016-12-27-ftv-IMG_2526.png"
 	alt="A circuit representing a memory circuit.
-Data and Write switches connect thru logic gates and can 'remember' the state of the data switch from the last time the write switch was triggered.
-In this image, the data switch is off and the write switch is on, resulting in the light being off."
+Data and Write switches connect thru logic gates and can *remember* the state of the data switch from the last time the write switch was triggered.
+In this image, the data switch is off and the write switch is on, resulting in the light being off." size="quarter"
 %}

 {% include
 	post-image.html
 	image="2016-12-27-ftv-IMG_2527.png"
 	alt="A circuit representing a memory circuit.
-Data and Write switches connect thru logic gates and can 'remember' the state of the data switch from the last time the write switch was triggered.
-In this image, both switches are on, resulting in the light being lit."
+Data and Write switches connect thru logic gates and can *remember* the state of the data switch from the last time the write switch was triggered.
+In this image, both switches are on, resulting in the light being lit." size="quarter"
 %}

 {% include
 	post-image.html
 	image="2016-12-27-ftv-IMG_2530.png"
 	alt="A circuit representing a memory circuit.
-Data and Write switches connect thru logic gates and can 'remember' the state of the data switch from the last time the write switch was triggered.
-In this image, the data switch is still on, but the write switch is off, leaving the ligth still on, thus remembering the last write state."
+Data and Write switches connect thru logic gates and can *remember* the state of the data switch from the last time the write switch was triggered.
+In this image, the data switch is still on, but the write switch is off, leaving the ligth still on, thus remembering the last write state." size="quarter"
 %}

 {% include